Charlie Chaplin: Monsieur Verdoux and communist accusations

 Chaplin claimed that the Barry trials had "crippled [his] creativeness", and it was some time before he began working again.
 In April 1946, he finally began filming a project that had been in development since 1942.
-Monsieur Verdoux was a black comedy, the story of a French bank clerk, Verdoux (Chaplin), who loses his job and begins marrying and murdering wealthy widows to support his family.
+Monsieur Verdoux is a black comedy, the story of a French bank clerk, Verdoux (Chaplin), who loses his job and begins marrying and murdering wealthy widows to support his family.
 Chaplin's inspiration for the project came from Orson Welles, who wanted him to star in a film about the French serial killer Henri Désiré Landru.
 Chaplin decided that the concept would "make a wonderful comedy", and paid Welles $5,000 for the idea.

 Chaplin again vocalised his political views in Monsieur Verdoux, criticising capitalism and arguing that the world encourages mass killing through wars and weapons of mass destruction.
 Because of this, the film met with controversy when it was released in April 1947; Chaplin was booed at the premiere, and there were calls for a boycott.
 Monsieur Verdoux was the first Chaplin release that failed both critically and commercially in the United States.
 It was more successful abroad, and Chaplin's screenplay was nominated at the Academy Awards.
 He was proud of the film, writing in his autobiography, "Monsieur Verdoux is the cleverest and most brilliant film I have yet made."

 The negative reaction to Monsieur Verdoux was largely the result of changes in Chaplin's public image.
 Along with the damage of the Joan Barry scandal, he was publicly accused of being a communist.
 His political activity had heightened during World War II, when he campaigned for the opening of a Second Front to help the Soviet Union and supported various Soviet–American friendship groups.
 He was also friendly with several suspected communists, and attended functions given by Soviet diplomats in Los Angeles.
 In the political climate of 1940s America, such activities meant Chaplin was considered, as Larcher writes, "dangerously progressive and amoral".
 The FBI wanted him out of the country, and launched an official investigation in early 1947.